What is the meaning of the color red that we see so often being worn on one's wrist?

-Alef Bet's “red thread” bracelets come accented with a tiny charms (protective eyes, stars, hamsa) and are one of our most popular items sold in our line of jewelry, even though traditional red thread bracelets do not typically incorporate small trinkets.
+Alef Bet's “red thread” bracelets come accented with a tiny charms (protective eyes, stars, hamsa) and are one of our most popular items sold in the line of jewelry, even though traditional red thread bracelets do not typically incorporate small trinkets.

-With the popularity of Kabbalah studies on the rise these days, these red threads can truly be seen almost everywhere, being worn on one's left hand.
-The benefit of wearing it on the left hand is not because it is better than the right, but simply because of the kabbalistic point of view that the left represents the Desire to Receive, as stated in Kabbalistic teachings.
+It is not because it is better than the right, but simply because of the kabbalistic point of view that the left represents the Desire to Receive, as stated in Kabbalistic teachings.
 The right hand is just the opposite-- it's the selfish Desire to Receive for the Self Alone, akin to the Evil Eye.
 So that's why wearing the string on the left hand is preferential, and it acts as a filter or a reminder to restrict the Desire to Receive for the Self Alone.

 The Book of Splendor (Zohar) also tells us that the red thread invokes the protective power of the matriarch Rachel, who guards the wearer like her own child.
 You can read about who Rachel was and her tomb over on our blog here.